TeresaKamiri/ride-pool/README.md

 # Ride-Pool Backend

 ## Overview
-This is a Node.js backend for a ride-pooling application, replacing a previous Laravel-based system.
+This is a Node.js backend for a ride-pooling application.
 It provides APIs for user management, ride booking, vehicle management, and authentication.

 ## Features
 - **User Profile Management**: View and update user profiles.